 TCR Doctoral Program

 You must complete a minimum of 60 approved semester credits beyond your Master’s degree.
+In addition to these credits, you must take USU 6900, a short no-credit course on ethical conduct in research that the university requires all PhD students to take.
 (Coursework used to fulfill the requirements of a Master’s degree may not be used to fulfill the requirements for this PhD program.)

 This program is designed to be completed in 4 years.